aesatchien/FRC2429_2022/README.md

 ## FRC2429_2022

-###Starting a new code repo for 2022 in robotpy.
+### Starting a new code repo for 2022 using robotpy
-Stripped-down version of the 2020 Python code for our robot
+Updating the 2020 and 2021 framework now that we have robotpy-commands-v2
 * includes a simulated drivetrain that takes advantage of all of the robotpy simulation capabilities (via the 2021 libraries).
 * This is a work in progress designed to integrate the robot simulation of autonomous and pathweaver trajectories with jupyter notebooks testing our code.